 › Double-layer sealed structure: Garbage is completely sealed; no wastewater overflows; prevents disease vectors such as mosquitoes and rodents

-› Compression ratio: Approximately 3:1 for general household waste
+› Compression ratio: High compression ratio for general household waste

 › Safe storage: Fully enclosed design eliminates fire risk